VGE - Vertical Grading Editor

 File Menu Command buttons enable the user to select the method desired for setting the vertical grading Import CSD Vertical Design The Import VC command allows the designer to import a vertical grading design to file.
 The file structure matches what is created when Export VC is used.
 It would be usual to use Export VC to create an exported vertical curve file, edit in a program such as Notedpad, then use this command to import the changed vertical design back in.

 Export CSD Vertical Design The Export VC command allows the designer to export a vertical grading design to file.
 The file exported can be opened in a program such as Notepad to be edited.
 A window will display to select a save location and a name for the export file.
-Calculate centreline elevations using the following methods Reference Surface This method allows the designer to create PI's at sampled sections (over a specified station range) and match the elevations of these PI's to a specified surface model.
-If the Use Fitting option is checked, the software will filter out the calculated PI's and smooth the design by inserting vertical curves.
+Calculate centreline elevations using the following methods Reference Surface This method allows the designer to create PVI's at sampled sections (over a specified station range) and match the elevations of these PVI's to a specified surface model.
+If the Use Fitting option is checked, the software will filter out the calculated PVI's and smooth the design by inserting vertical curves.
 This option can also be used to add a elevation adjustment.
 For example, the designer might opt to match all elevations to an existing surface and then raise this design by 50mm.

 Start Station Apply from start station End Station Apply to end station Surface Pick list for surface to extract elevations from Use Fitting Toggle this on to 'smooth' out the design.
-The software will apply a cut and fill factor to create an envelope of elevations, then fit PI's so the tangents do not pass outside the envelope.
-Cut Factor Allows for this amount of cut against the sampled surface before inserting a new PI Fill Factor Allows for this amount of fill against the sampled surface before inserting a new PI Min.
+The software will apply a cut and fill factor to create an envelope of elevations, then fit PVI's so the tangents do not pass outside the envelope.
+Cut Factor Allows for this amount of cut against the sampled surface before inserting a new PVI Fill Factor Allows for this amount of fill against the sampled surface before inserting a new PVI Min.
 Vertical Curve Length Sets the minimum desired vertical curve length Sag K Factor Vertical curve lengths will be set from this K factor in sag situations, where possible Crest K Factor Vertical curve lengths will be set from this K factor in crest situations, where possible Elevation Adjustment Lifts/lowers the outputted fitted vertical grading Active Untick to disable the entry OK Apply and exit.
 Cancel Exit the form without changing any data.
-Reference Point This method will create PI's at each sampled section based on selecting a Reference Point and slope projection to the current Vertical Grading.
+Reference Point This method will create PVI's at each sampled section based on selecting a Reference Point and slope projection to the current Vertical Grading.
 This is the most versatile option for establishing elevations based on existing or design data.
 There are three Steps in the process:

 - Define the Reference Point: The Reference Point is used as a reference for elevations and offsets to the current Vertical Grading.
 Designers select to extract elevations from either the Design surface or the Sampled Surface, then select the method to determine the offsets.
 Offset and elevations provide the Reference Point